krishn24/SQL-for-Data-Analysis/README.md

 Excelr SQL project
 Used MySQL tool
-Contains solutions to the problem statements.
+Contains word documents with solutions for the problem statements .sql files with actual SQL code